AlicelnWonderland/Assignment-5/README.md

-# The Model-View-ViewModel (MVVM) pattern
+# The Model-View-Presenter (MVP) pattern

 Welcome!
-This project is structured using the **Model-View-ViewModel (MVVM)** design pattern, which separates the application's data management, UI, and business logic into distinct components.
-This README provides an overview of the MVVM structure, making the code modular, scalable, and maintainable.
+This project is structured using the **Model-View-Presenter (MVP)** design pattern, which separates the application's data management, UI, and business logic into distinct components.
+This README provides an overview of the MVP structure, making the code modular, scalable, and maintainable.

 ---

 ## 📐 Project Structure

-The **MVVM** pattern divides the code into three main components:
+The **MVP* pattern divides the code into three main components:

 - **UserModel**: Represents the user’s data, with properties like name.
 - **UserView**: Handles user interaction by showing menus, getting input, and displaying data.